darribas/wmn/src/labs/lab_06.md

 # Lab 6 - CARTO Sandbox

 In this lab, we will play with a sandboxed web mapping platform.
-By sandboxed we mean that you will not have to think, for now, about getting your data, processing, uploading or prepare them for mapping.
+By sandboxed we mean that you will not have to think about getting your data, processing, uploading or prepare them for mapping.
 It will all be ready for you to start mapping.